Simple (and Effective) Interview Tips – Part I

 Interviewing Tips – Part I of II

-Some of this is likely just a friendly reminder, but, it never hurts to hear it again (we can forget things if we’re out of practice, or, when we’re nervous!)
+Some of this is likely just a friendly reminder, but, it never hurts to hear it again, or, to even get ONE new helpful tip (plus, we can forget things if we’re out of practice, or, when we’re nervous!)

 - Do a ‘dry run’ ahead of time to see how long it takes you to get to the interview location, and what awaits you . . . is there adequate parking?
 Will you have to walk a long distance?
 Do you know which is the correct building?
 Try to go at the same time of day as the interview to get the best idea.